-We have analysed the most common securitisation transactions with regards to the potential implications the ATAD 1 Law might have on the transactions.
-The following is our view based on the text of the ATAD 1 Law and OECD BEPS Action 4 which inspired the ATAD 1 Law.
+We have analysed the most common securitisation transactions with regards to the potential implications the ATAD 1 Law might have on them.
+The following simplified examples reflect our general view based on our interpretation of the text of the ATAD 1 Law and OECD BEPS Action 4 (on which ATAD 1 is based) as well as tax circulars.
+They shall not be understood as general guidance on specific structures; a case-bycase ATAD 1 analysis by a tax expert would still be required in most cases.

-Transactions paying (or accruing) regular interest income in the hands of the securitisation vehicle should not be adversely impacted by ATAD 1 Law.
-Indeed payments to noteholders would thus remain deductible up to that amount.
+Transactions paying (or accruing) regular interest income to the securitisation vehicle should normally not be adversely impacted by the ATAD 1 Law.
+Those payments to noteholders that qualify as borrowing costs would thus remain deductible up to that amount of interest income.
 Typical interest receiving transactions are mainly securitisations of bonds, performing loans, trade or leasing receivables.
-Also discounts received on those assets are usually accounted for as interest to which they are economically linked.
-For non-performing loans, the situation is more complex and the tax treatment of gains from repayments above acquisition costs of the non-performing loans as interest revenue or economically equivalent revenue remains controversially discussed in the market.
+Also discounts received on those assets are usually accounted for as interest to which they are economically linked (to be analysed on a case-by-case basis).
+For nonperforming loans, the situation is more complex and the tax treatment of gains from repayments above acquisition costs of the non-performing loans as interest revenue or economically equivalent revenue depends on the specific situation.
+In some circumstances, notably based on the expected internal rate of return ("IRR"), a fraction of the return derived from non-performing loans could be considered as economically equivalent to interest income for accounting and tax purposes.